 - To identify a new gateway, specify the gateway name; then press the [Add] function key.
 The path for the selected gateway name is added to the configuration file, and the data screen on the path is displayed.
-You may configure up to 14 gateways under an NI. - To modify an existing gateway configuration, specify the gateway name; then press the [Modify] function key.
+You may configure up to 255 gateways under an NI. - To modify an existing gateway configuration, specify the gateway name; then press the [Modify] function key.
 The data screen on the path for the specified gateway is displayed.

-To change the gateway nare The previous the new nane Gateways. ne gateway name of an existing gateway, specify the ne and a new name; then press the [Rename] function key. sly configured name is replaced, and the screen displays ne in a display field under the label Configured To delete an the [Delete] fu the deletion longer displa Gateways. existing gateway, specify the gateway name; then press nction key.
-Press the [Delete] function key again to confirm .
-The previously configured name is deleted and is no ayed in a display field under the label Configured From this scree numbers of all en you proceed to the screen used to configure network networks reachable from this gateway node.
+LAN Network Interface Configuration Screens Neighbor Gateways • To change the gateway name of an existing gateway, specify the gateway name and a new name; then press the [Rename] function key.
+The previously configured name is replaced, and the screen displays the new name in a display field under the label Configure Gateways. ed • To delete an existing gateway, specify the gateway name; then pres the [Delete] function key.
+Press the [Delete] function key again to confirm the deletion.
+The previously configured name is deleted an is no longer displayed in a display field under the label Configured Gateways. nd From this screen you proceed to the screen used to configure network numbers of all networks reachable from this gateway node.
 Fields Gateway name Enter a name to represent a gateway on this LAN network through which one or more remote networks can be reached.
-A gateway name can contain as many as eight alphanumeric characters; the first character must be alphabetic.
-New name (Required only when renaming.)
+A gateway name can contain as many as eight alphanumeric characters; the first character must be alphabetic. y New name (Required only when renaming.)
 Enter a gateway name to represent a gateway.
 This new gateway name is used in place of the current gateway name for an existing gateway configuration.
-The name can contain as many as eight alphanumeric characters; the first character must be alphabetic.
+The name can contain as many as eight alphanumeric characters; the first character must be alphabetic. e in the command window of any screen and press the [Enter] key, where NIname is a configured LAN NI, and gatewayn is the configured LAN NI gateway name.